-- 46.1 If while serving on the Committee you have any conflict of interest or an interest other than a financial interest in any contract or other agreement about to be discussed at a meeting, you must tell the Committee.
-You will usually be asked to leave the meeting while the matter is discussed and will not be allowed to vote on the matter.
-If you are inadvertently allowed to stay in the meeting and vote on the matter, your vote will not be counted. - 46.2 If you have a financial interest personally or as a member of a firm or as a Director or other officer of a business trading for profit or in any other way whatsoever in a contract or other transaction with the Association as described in rule 45.1; or you receive any payment or benefit from us other than those listed above under Section 15/15A of the 1985 Act, your membership of the Committee will end.
-If you fail to disclose an interest described in rule 46.1, you must leave the Committee if required to do so by the majority of the remaining Committee Members voting at a Committee meeting specially convened for the purpose.
+- 45.2 If you have a financial interest personally or as a member of a firm or as a director or other officer of a business trading for profit or in any other way whatsoever in a contract or other transaction with the Association as described in Rule 45.1; or you receive any payment or benefit from us other than those listed above under Schedule 7 Part 1 of the Housing (Scotland) Act 2001, your membership of the Committee will end. - If while serving on the Committee you have any conflict of interest or an interest other than a financial interest in any contract or other agreement about to be discussed at a meeting, you must tell the Committee.
+You will be required to leave the meeting while the matter is discussed unless the Committee agree that in the circumstances it is appropriate for you to remain but you will not be allowed to vote on the matter or to stay in the meeting while any vote on the matter is being held.
+If you are inadvertently allowed to stay in the meeting and vote on the matter, your vote will not be counted. - 46.2 If you fail to disclose an interest described in Rule 46.1, you must leave the Committee if required to do so by the majority of the remaining Committee Members voting at a Committee Meeting specially convened for the purpose.